 Foster local ownership of local problem

+Local believers are experts on their communities – and they will continue to live in that community long after cross-cultural visitors leave!
 When we shift our focus on empowering local believers with tools and training, the outputs of cross-cultural work are sustainable and reproducible.
-When they become the hero in their context, the local church is seen as the source of hope for that community and God gets the glory.
+This also treats our friends with dignity, they become the heroes in their context, the local church is seen as the source of hope for that community and God gets the glory.

 What is it like to go to Madagascar?

 Ask anyone who has been on one of the past trips and they’ll tell you traveling to Madagascar is a unique and amazing experience!
 The country is beautiful, the pastors are passionate, and the work being done to advance God’s kingdom is incredible.
 Even more inspiring is the testimony of the spiritual growth and learning that happens when ordinary people, empowered by God, take a step of faith to travel across the world and advance His kingdom.
 Hear what the experience is like from them directly in the short video below.